6 Creepy Baby Name Trends—and What They Say about Us

 Share post:

 Names are more than terminology; they’re indicators of societal fads, personal faith, and social pressure.
-Name trends in 2025 are strange and creepy: names inspired by serial killers and notorious individuals are on the rise.
+Creepy baby name trends in 2025 are strange and creepy: names inspired by serial killers and notorious individuals are on the rise.

 1. The Rise of True-Crime Influence